tudelft3d/website/opendata/noise3d/en.md

 ---
 layout: page_noise3d
-title: 3D input data for noise studies (experimental), published in spring 2019
+title: 3D input data for noise studies (experimental), published in January 2020
 permalink: /opendata/noise3d/en
 is_dutch: false
 ---

 ![](/img/projects/noise3d_banner.jpg)

-<div class="well"><b>Feedback Session on 12 June 2019</b><br/><br/>
+<div class="well"><b>Feedback Session on 6th February 2020</b><br/><br/>
 	At this moment we are further developing our methods to version 0.3.
-On Thursday 6th of February we are organising a feedback session at the offices of the Kadasterin Rotterdam (10:00-12:00).
+On Thursday 6th of February we are organising a feedback session at the offices of the Kadaster in Rotterdam (10:00-12:00).
 During this session we will present our updated approach and we will be happy recieve your feedback for further development.

 	You can register using <a href="https://docs.google.com/forms/d/e/1FAIpQLSdlVlcyZ-vCFcH5KYUKeSWgd7MX7t0msp4dL3wnKpD0fiHAPg/viewform">this form</a>.
 	</div>